Cole Swensen

 In the US, Cole Swensen's ninth collection of poetry, Goest (Alice James Books, 2004) was a finalist for the National Book Award.
 Earlier works have been awarded a National Poetry Series selection, Sun & Moon's New American Writing Award, the Iowa Poetry Prize via University of Iowa Press, the San Francisco State Poetry Center Book Award, and two Pushcart Prizes.

 Her translation of Jean Frémon's The Island of the Dead won the 2004 PEN USA Literary Award for Translation.
+She also received the 14th annual Paul Engle Prize in 2025 for her literary and teaching work, returning to the Iowa City area to accept the award.
 She has also received grants from the Association Beaumarchais and the French Bureau du Livre.

 Sidelights

 In France, Swensen has participated in readings and collaborative translation projects with such organizations as the Royaumont Foundation at the beautiful L'abbaye de Royaumont, Columbia University’s Reed Hall, the Maison des écrivains et de la littérature in Paris, Double Change and Ivy Writers Paris.
 Her life-long commitment to translation is a testament to her belief in the international exchange of words and language, and in the importance of radical and traditional poetries for contemporary society.

 She is member of the Academy of American Poets, and a contributing editor for the periodicals American Letters & Commentary and for Shiny, and for many years was the translation editor for the online contemporary poetry and poetics review How2.

 She divides her time between Paris and Providence, RI, where she is on the permanent faculty of Brown University's Literary Arts Program.
 She is also the founder and editor of La Presse, a small press dedicated to the translation and publication in English of contemporary French poetry (such as by Claude Royet-Journoud or Marie Borel).